nansencenter/DAPPER/README.md

 #### *Or*: Install for development

-*Do you want the DAPPER code available play around with?* Then
+*Do you want the DAPPER code available to play around with?* Then

 - Download and unzip (or `git clone`) DAPPER.
 - Move the resulting folder wherever you like,